Americas: Topography

 The geography of the western Americas is dominated by the American Cordillera, with the Andes running along the west coast of South America and the Rocky Mountains and other North American Cordillera ranges running along the western side of North America.
 The 2300 km Appalachian Mountains run along the east coast of North America from Alabama to Newfoundland.
 North of the Appalachians, the Arctic Cordillera runs along the eastern coast of Canada.

 The largest mountain ranges are the Andes and Rocky Mountains.
 The Sierra Nevada and the Cascade Range reach similar altitudes as the Rocky Mountains, but are significantly smaller.
-In North America, the greatest number of fourteeners are in the United States, and more specifically in the U.S. state of Colorado.
-The highest peaks of the Americas are located in the Andes, with Aconcagua of Argentina being the highest; in North America Denali (Mount McKinley) in the U.S. state of Alaska is the tallest.
+In North America, the greatest number of fourteeners are in the United States, and more specifically in the US state of Colorado.
+The highest peaks of the Americas are located in the Andes, with Aconcagua of Argentina being the highest; in North America Denali (Mount McKinley) in the US state of Alaska is the tallest.

 Between its coastal mountain ranges, North America has vast flat areas.
 The Interior Plains spread over much of the continent, with low relief.
 The Canadian Shield covers almost 5 million km2 of North America and is generally quite flat.
 Similarly, the north-east of South America is covered by the flat Amazon basin.
 The Brazilian Highlands on the east coast are fairly smooth but show some variations in landform, while farther south the Gran Chaco and Pampas are broad lowlands.